 In Canary, you have always been able to configure triggers to monitor key metrics (e.g. approval rate, transaction count, chargeback rate, etc.) by issuing bank.
 Now, you can monitor and receive alerts for anomalies in those same metrics for specific BINs, as well.

 Let’s say that you’ve identified your highest three BINs from the Top 25 BINs by Transaction Count chart.
 You want to monitor the approval rate in those BINs, so that if anything happens, you can take action immediately in response.
 Such actions could include adjusting your fraud rules, tweaking your UI, or even exploring issues with your logistics or fulfillment centers.

 Here is how you would set up a helpful trigger for this scenario in Canary.
 First, you’d select Approval Rate for your trigger Metric, and then choose whether you want a simple or relative threshold for the trigger.
 Next, set the Direction for the trigger and the Threshold value (simple thresholds only).
-Now comes the fun part: setting up Groups and Filters.
+Now comes the fun part: setting up trigger filters.
 To receive alerts only for those three BINs we talked about above, choose the following settings:

 Do you want to have your Canary triggers keep track of the Issuing Bank for you, as well?
-Simply configure your trigger Groups and Filters like this:
+Simply configure your trigger filters like this: